• Skip to primary navigation

 • Storing this salad

-• Recipe Card
+• 📖 Recipe

-Ingredients for carrot salad recipe
+Ingredients for the carrot salad recipe

-Mung Lentils: Use the regular, yellow lentils.
+Mung lentils: Use the regular, yellow lentils.

 Coconut: We require grated coconut.
 Fresh or frozen coconut works best.
 I do not recommend using desiccated coconut for this recipe.
 Desiccated coconut works in those recipes (such as this sautéed beetroot) where there is some cooking/steaming involved as this will allow the coconut to "bloom".

-Green Chilli: I love the flavour of green chilli.
+Green chilli: I love the flavour of green chilli.
 I use green chilli in this recipe more for the flavour than the heat.
 Use a mild one.
 Not a fan of chilli?
 No worries!
 Skip it.

-Lime or Lemon?: I would say lime.
+Lime or lemon?: I would say lime.
 If you have read my article about souring agents, you will know that I love the intense tanginess of limes.
 Lemon juice will work well too.

 Making this easy carrot and lentil salad

-Come, lets make this delicious salad.
+Come, let's make this delicious salad.

 Step 1: Begin by soaking the lentils in water.
-But before that, wash them in water for 2 -3 times - till the water runs clear.
+But before that, wash them in water 2 -3 times - till the water runs clear.
 Now soak moong dal for 1 hour.

-moong dal soaking in water in a round white bowl.
+Moong dal soaking in water in a round white bowl.

 Step 2: While the lentils are soaking, grate the carrot.
 I use a box grater for this.

-Step 4: After the lentils have soaked for 1 hour, drain all the water off.
+Step 4: Drain all the water after the lentils have soaked for 1 hour.

-soaked and drained mung lentils in a white bowl.
+Soaked and drained mung lentils in a white bowl.

 Mum's top tip: Mix and massage the salad with your hand.
 It will taste even more delicious!

-mixing grated carrot and lentils with spices.
+Mixing grated carrot and lentils with spices.

 Pro tip: If you plan on having this salad later, do not add the salt in just yet.
 Add the salt a few minutes before serving.
 This will keep the salad crunchy and juicy!